isomerpages/moe-sacps/_departments/Character and Citizenship Education.md

 During the weekly FTGP lessons, teachers will conduct interactive sessions with their students so as to develop strong class bonds, create quality teacher-student relationships and to explicitly teach social and emotional competencies.

-**National Education (NE)**&nbsp;NE is infused into the core and non-core curriculum at St Anthony’s Canossian Primary School.
+**National Education (NE)**<br>NE is infused into the core and non-core curriculum at St Anthony’s Canossian Primary School.
 We aim to develop national cohesion, cultivate the instinct for survival as a nation and instil in our students a sense of identity, pride and confidence in our nation’s future.
 To do this, we provide varied NE experiences:

 ●&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Commemoration of the 4 core NE events
 ●&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Total Defence Day